 Marine Waterfront Commercial sites shall have a minimum net lot size of 10,000 square feet, with a residential density not exceeding 10 units per gross acre and a hotel/motel density not exceeding 20 units per gross acre.
 The FAR shall be governed by the parking standards of the Land Development Regulations.
 Maximum building coverage shall be 50 percent.
 Minimum open space shall be 30 percent.
-Maximum building height shall be 30 feet for parcels zoned for resort (water-related) uses and 40 feet for parcels zoned for general (water-dependent) uses.
+Maximum building height shall be

+30 feet for parcels zoned for resort (water-related) uses and 40 feet for parcels zoned for general (water-dependent) uses.

-Residential use shall be allowed in the Marine Waterfront Commercial future land use designation as part of a mixed-use project in a CRA. as allowed under Goal 4.3 in any of the seven CRAs designated in Policy 4.2B.4. if the mixed-use project is in a Mixed Use Overlay.
-Residential densities shall be as provided for in this policy.
-Policy 4.3A.2.
-The nonresidential use in a mixed-use project on Marine Waterfront Commercial future land use shall be a water-related or water-dependent use.
-Mixed-use projects are subject to the restriction on the conversion of Marine Service Areas to permanent residential use.
+Residential use shall be allowed in the Waterfront Commercial future land use designation as part of a mixed-use project as allowed under Goal 4.3 in any of the seven CRAs designated in Policy 4.2B.4. if the mixed-use project is in a Mixed Use Overlay.
+Residential densities shall be as provided for in Policy 4.3A.2.
 A mixed-use project in an MUO located on a parcel designated Waterfront Commercial on the Future Land Use Map may satisfy its required nonresidential component with nonresidential waterfront commercial uses.

 Marine Service Areas.
-Although Marine Waterfront Commercial areas allow for a variety of uses, Marine Service Areas shall not be developed or converted to permanent residential uses other than as an accessory use dwelling units (e.g., such as a watchman's quarters).
+Although Marine Waterfront Commercial areas allow for a variety of uses, Marine Service Areas shall not be developed or converted to permanent residential uses other than accessory dwelling units (e.g., watchman's quarters).

 - (a) At a minimum, the following shall be considered Marine Service Areas: - Parcels zoned Waterfront General Commercial, including those zoned after the effective date of the Marine Service Area provision; and - 2) Parcels or portions of parcels used as marinas or marine repair facilities, including all related boat storage and repair areas, but not including vacant areas or portions of the parcel devoted to uses other than marinas or marine repair. - (b) This restriction on permanent residential use in Marine Service Areas took effect on March 20, 2006.
 However, Land Development Regulations shall also be adopted to allow landowners to petition for amendments to the Marine Service Area map under certain circumstances.
 At a minimum, the petition process shall provide for amendments to the map where the landowner can demonstrate that: - (c) Land equally or more suitable for use as a Marine Service Area can be redesignated as such, so as to ensure no net loss of the total Marine Service Area.
-The Land Development Regulations may provide limits as to acceptable locations for such new Marine Service Areas; or

-- (d) The existing marine service uses on the site proposed for conversion to permanent residential uses can be replaced by developing similar marine service uses on the same parcel or on a different parcel not already designated as a Marine Service Area (including combinations of on-site and off-site improvements).
+The Land Development Regulations may provide limits as to acceptable locations for such new Marine Service Areas; or - (d) The existing marine service uses on the site proposed for conversion to permanent residential uses can be replaced by developing similar marine service uses on the same parcel or on a different parcel not already designated as a Marine Service Area (including combinations of on-site and off-site improvements).
 The Land Development Regulations may provide limits as to acceptable locations for such new marine service uses; or - (e) A particular parcel of land in a Marine Service Area cannot reasonably be developed or redeveloped for marine service uses due to changes in the surrounding area or government regulations related to marine service uses.